idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 #### memoQ online projects

-Information taken from the [old wiki](http://beijer.uk/cafetran-old-wiki/cafetran.wikidot.com/translating-memoq-files.html):
+Information taken from the old wiki [old wiki](https://web.archive.org/web/20151018135237/http://cafetran.wikidot.com/translating-memoq-files):
 - When handling online projects, many aspects depend on the export/import rights the PM assigns to you on the server settings.
 - In some cases server files cannot be exported or cannot be re-imported.
 There is a simple trick to export and re-import server files: Simply click on Create view on the Document tab in memoQ.
 This view can be exported and re-imported.
 - Please bear in mind that in most cases TMs and/or TBs cannot be exported from memoQ server projects.
 And the PM won't see any progress until you re-import your file.